Kotsiubynskyi/ChatApp-WebSockets/README.txt

 	3) JBoss EAP 6.2 - Fail

 To package app into war-file use "mvn package".
-After deploying app wil be accessible by http://localhost:8080/ChatApp/
+After deploying app can be accessible by http://localhost:8080/ChatApp/